skleinbo/GrowthDynamics.jl/docs/src/dynamics.md

+# Dynamics

-# Available dynamics
+## Available dynamics

 Routines to evolve a given state for a number of timesteps.

-All routines take a `state::TumorConfiguration` as their first argument, and further parameters like mutation rate as keyword arguments.
+All routines take a `state::Population` as their first argument, and further parameters like mutation rate as keyword arguments.

 ```@docs
-LatticeTumorDynamics.moran!
-LatticeTumorDynamics.eden_with_density!
-LatticeTumorDynamics.exponential!
+LatticeDynamics.moran!
+LatticeDynamics.eden_with_density!
+LatticeDynamics.exponential!
 ```